Skip to main content

 io.cilium.k8s.namespace.labels.tenant-id: "001"

-Restricting apiserver Access
+Restricting Access to the Apiserver

-To strictly restrict apiserver access and avoid cluster attacks or reduce unnecessary control plane pressure, first configure a global default deny rule (refer to the previous "Security Baseline: Default Deny" example), then configure as needed which Pods are allowed to access it.
+To strictly control access to the apiserver, preventing attacks or reducing unnecessary control plane pressure, first configure a global default deny rule (refer to the earlier Security Baseline: Default Deny example), then selectively allow specific Pods to access it.

 apiVersion: cilium.io/v2